coolaj86/stunnel-https-client-example/README.md

 ====

 Use the `CApath` option with a download of Mozilla's most recent root certs instead of including a specific root cert.

+Before I was trying to use `socat`, but it doesn't support Server Name Indication (SNI) and it wasn't correctly verifying the x.509 (TLS/SSL) certs, even with the cafile option.